userminer2/Thinkpad-T470s-Tahoe-OpenCore-EFI/README.md

 He says the experience was usable but Ventura made it fully smooth and continuity worked which he needed.

 # Personal note:
-From what I understood if you need app compatibility and have 8GB of ram go for Tahoe if you don't mind a few frame drops and slight cosmetic glitches. <br>
+From what I understood: <br>
+If you need app compatibility and have 8GB of ram go for Tahoe if you don't mind a few frame drops and slight cosmetic glitches. <br>
 If you have 12+GB of ram Tahoe should be a good way to go. <br>
 If you want 100% smooth like apple I'll provide a Ventura EFI since I have used Ventura and it worked well. <br>
 <br>